atishagarwala/atishagarwala.github.io/_posts/2017-08-22-KITP-Qbio-thoughts.markdown

 matches given fragment lengths, etc. Should maybe talk to Mike or Lily about this sort of thing at some point.
 Specific questions:
 * What sort of codon bias/GC content bias is observed across different types?
-When is a differnece in GC content actually significant of something?
+When is a difference in GC content actually significant of something?
 * What kinds of error rates are typical in various sequencing technologies?
 What kind of forms do those errors take?
 * How easy/hard is it to get DNA from one organism to map onto that of another?